RamiDW/RamiDW/README.md

 👀 I’m interested in Web development and Cybersecurity

-🌱 I’m currently learning Python and transitioning to become a Web Developer (Fachinformatiker in Anwendungsentwicklung), finishing in January 2026
+🌱I’m currently doing an Umschulung to become a Web Developer (Fachinformatiker in Anwendungsentwicklung), which I will complete in January 2026.
 <!---
 RamiDW/RamiDW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.